 Playing with your shutter speed is one of the best ways to create a unique and dramatic image.
 The principle element we want to capture here is either energy or movement.

 With the correct techniques the solid foreground can act as an anchor for the photograph as it’s both sharp and in focus, the water and clouds movement, in the right conditions, can create this magical type of motion blur via Long Exposure Photography.

 The stark contrast of the solid never moving cliffs or rocks, to the ever swirling, moving and spraying of the wild sea.
 It’s waves constantly wrapping around anything they can while slowly and patiently gnawing away at the coastline.

 I have a video below on seascape photography with a few of my tips included if you want to have a look at it.

-As Seascape photographers we can use various shutter speeds of course depending on the mood we want to capture from high-speed shutter photos, which capturing every single drop of the amazing spray as a wave thunderously crashes against a cliff face, all being frozen in mid-air in mind blowing detail.
-This helps to capture the pure raw energy and power of the sea and can be used for fantastic visual impact.
+As Seascape photographers we use various shutter speeds of course depending on what we want to capture.
+High-speed shutter photographs capture every single drop of that amazing spray as a wave thunderously crashes against a cliff face.
+All those droplets being frozen in mid-air in mind blowing detail can add wonderful texture and just raw power and atmosphere to a photograph.

-The other extreme is long exposure photography with minute-long long exposures softening out the water completely and creating a surreal milky foggy effect.
+The other extreme is of course long exposure photography with minute-long exposure softening out the water completely and creating a surreal milky foggy effect.

 We can also use a half-second to around 2 second exposures to blur the fast movement of the waves, yet still keeping the the main sea body’s detail is also one of many other options.